egtaonline/gameanalysis/README.md

 - Fix git dependencies, tie to a commit perhaps?
 - add get_sample_payoffs to SampleGame?
 - Consider making payoffs or profiles sparse?
 Currently this makes operations much slower and even for large sparse observation payoffs only save ~2 memory
+- Use `--durations=N` to find slowest tests and fix them / speed them up.